organizedanvrchy/Spanish-Flashcards-App/README.md

 - Random module for word selection
 - Event-driven programming with Tkinter buttons
 - Timers using `after` function for delayed execution
-# Flashcard App - Spanish to English

-This is a simple flashcard application built using Python and Tkinter to help users learn Spanish words with their English translations.
-The app randomly selects a Spanish word, displays it on a card, and then flips the card after a few seconds to reveal the English translation.
-Users can mark words as known or unknown, and the app keeps track of the words that need further review.

-## Features

-### Python Concepts Used
-- GUI programming with Tkinter
-- File handling with Pandas for CSV operations
-- Random module for word selection
-- Event-driven programming with Tkinter buttons
-- Timers using `after` function for delayed execution

 ### Program Features
 - Displays a Spanish word on a flashcard